jo3stevens/ACServerManager/README.md

 ```
 wget https://github.com/Pringlez/ACServerManager/archive/master.zip
 ```
-Unzip the file, you'll first need to configure your server settings.
-Run this
+Unzip the file,
 ```
 unzip master.zip; mv ACServerManager-master/* .; rm -R ACServerManager-master; rm master.zip
 ```
+You'll need to first configure your manager's settings before you can run the application.
 ## ACServerManager Configuration
 To configure your manager's settings, open the 'settings.js' file.
 You'll see a number of variables, point the 'serverPath' to your Assetto Corsa Server directory.
 You can configure your username, password & port settings for ACServerManager, also